 How can we learn to recognise the essence of our art, ie. the 9 traditions, which Hatsumi Sensei called Bujinkan in honor of Takamatsu Sensei?
 A martial art that has a name with direct reference to the war gods (Bujin) and that is based on movements which are difficult to detect with the human eye (Kamiwaza), can only be understood if true hearts (Shin) walk the path perseveringly (Nin).

 3 x 3 people have gathered on the last weekends in March to run the Sanshinkai 2013 – 2015.
 A weekend where I could celebrate my birthday with friends/buyu on Friday (2013), then Saturday (2014) and finally Sunday (2015).

-At the first Zanshinkai 2016 (2+0+1+6 =9), 9 teachers (3 x 3), who follow Hatsumi sensei’s path and embody the Bujinkan took all the effort with their great knowledge of about 30 years Bujinkan experience each (2+7+0 =9) to inspire the participants.
+At the first Zanshinkai 2016 (2+0+1+6=9), 9 teachers (3 x 3) who walk Hatsumi Sensei’s path and embody the Bujinkan went out of their way with their great knowledge of just about 30 years each, together 270 years (2+7+0=9) Bujinkan experience, to inspire the participants (Sveneric Bogsäter, Paul Masse, Oliver Piskurek, Juan Manuel Serrano, Lauri Jokinen, Nikolaos Stefanidis, Stephan Zimmer, Pino Durante, Ercan Sarbat).
 Hatsumi Sensei spoke of Kujin Kasumi and Muto Dori.
-Topics that we have let into the training and blended with a portion of basic movements from the Kukishindenryu, so that there was something for every taste.
+Subjects that we included in the training and mixed with a portion of basic Kukishindenryu movements, so there was something for every taste.